tnewman/nodedora/README.md

 - NodeJS 12
 - A Pandora account

+## Environment
+Create a `.env` file to configure the application, using `.env.example` as a template.
+At a minimum, valid Pandora credentials are required.

 ## Development
 - Install Dependencies: `npm i`
 - Run TypeScript Build: `npm run build`